yuutoy/readability.php/README.md

 If you really want to test against every supported version of PHP and every supported version of libxml, run `test-all-versions`.
 This will test against PHP versions 7 to 7.3 and libxml versions 2.9.4 to 2.9.9.
 Normally you won't need to do this unless you think you've found a bug on an specific version of libxml.

+## Security

+If you're going to use Readability with untrusted input (whether in HTML or DOM form), we **strongly** recommend you use a sanitizer library like [HTML Purifier](https://github.com/ezyang/htmlpurifier) to avoid script injection when you use the output of Readability.
+We would also recommend using [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to add further defense-in-depth restrictions to what you allow the resulting content to do.
+The Firefox integration of reader mode uses both of these techniques itself.
+Sanitizing unsafe content out of the input is explicitly not something we aim to do as part of Readability itself - there are other good sanitizer libraries out there, use them!

 ## Code porting

 2.1.0 - Up to date with readability.js as of [19 Nov 2018](https://github.com/mozilla/readability/commit/876c81f710711ba2afb36dd83889d4c5b4fc2743).